deusfinance/deus-docs/docs/shortpremium.md

  A lower short premium vs. the registrar’s oracle price indicates the price has moved up since tokenization <br/>
  Short premiums do not cost the short trader anything, it is simply a mechanism to keep the short token pegged to the oracle price <br/>

-## Example:
+### Example:
- A stock trades at $10 dollars when it is conducted, and the next day it trades for $5 dollars.
+ A stock trades at $10 dollars when it is conducted and the next day it trades for $5 dollars.
  If you decide to short it on the traditional stock market with $100 you will be short 20 shares.
  When the stock price declines to $1 dollar and you buy back the shares you book $80 dollars in profit.

  If you take the same short position in Deus with $100, you will pay a short premium of $5 because the asset price has fallen 50% since it was conducted.
- You will receive 10 short tokens instead of receiving 20 “shares short” in traditional finance However when the asset declines in price to $1 and you swap back into the Deus sycnhronizer the premium will have increased 80%
+ You will receive 10 short tokens instead of receiving 20 “shares short” in traditional finance However when the asset declines in price to $1 and you swap back into the Deus synchronizer the premium will have increased 80%
  (from $5 to $1) and you will book the same $80 profit as in the traditional stock market example above.

-## Key Takeaway:
+### Key Takeaway:
- The “short premium” does not cost the trader anything.
+- The “short premium” does not cost the trader anything.
- Short sellers get to “keep” the premium they pay because the premium is a constantly changing percentage that mathematically adjusts the short token price to keep track of gains and losses on the blockchain.
+- Short sellers get to “keep” the premium they pay because the premium is a constantly changing percentage that mathematically adjusts the short token price to keep track of gains and losses on the blockchain.
- The short premium enables the smart contract to peg the short token to the oracle price via the conducting event and allows for the decentralized shorting of registrars.
+- The short premium enables the smart contract to peg the short token to the oracle price via the conducting event and allows for the decentralized shorting of registrars.

 Here is an example of TSLA which went up in price since it was conducted:

 ![alt text](https://i.ibb.co/dL6mwvB/t.jpg "Comparison")